scionproto/scion/doc/Environments.md

 ## Testing with supervisor and docker (CI and `./tools/ci/local`)

 In this case the services are run by supervisor inside a testing container (scion_ci).
 This case has the same properties as "Development with supervisor" except it is run inside a container.
-A normal zookeeper instance is run in the container.

 ## Testing with docker only